Pančevo: Birds

+The notable bird species found in Pančevo are the white-tailed eagle, black storks, bullfinch and black-winged stilt.
+The first lowland feeding ground in Serbia for the white-tailed eagle, which is on the list of endangered species, was built on the territory of Pančevo.

 History

 In the late 19th and early 20th century many archaeological artifacts of the Stone Age period were found, remains of settlements and places of burial from the times of Bronze Age (Urnfield culture) and Ancient Rome on the urban area.
 Most of the objects are exhibited at the National Museum of the town.

-In 1154, Arabic Muslim geographer Muhammad al-Idrisi described region in his Book of Pleasant Journeys into Faraway Lands as important mercantile place.
-Regional area was administered by Bulgarian Empire until early 11th century, then by Kingdom of Hungary until it became part of Ottoman Empire in 1521.
-During Turkish rule, region was part of the Temeşvar Eyalet and mostly populated by Serbs.
-In 1660, Evliya Çelebi described the town as quadrangular fortification being diameter of one hundred Turkish feet.
-During Austro-Turkish War, the fortification was conquered by mImperial troops under supreme command of Claude Florimond de Mercy in 1716.
-There is an impression of old city and its fortification recorded on maps from 1717 and 1720 which are located at National Széchényi Library and Institute of Military History in Budapest.
+In 1154, Arabic Muslim geographer Muhammad al-Idrisi described region in his Book of Pleasant Journeys into Faraway Lands as an important mercantile place.
+The regional area was administered by the Bulgarian Empire until early 11th century, then by the Kingdom of Hungary until it became part of the Ottoman Empire in 1521.
+During Turkish rule, the region was part of the Temeşvar Eyalet and mostly populated by Serbs.
+In 1660, Evliya Çelebi described the town as a quadrangular fortification being diameter of one hundred Turkish feet.
+During the Austro-Turkish War, the fortification was conquered by Imperial troops under supreme command of Claude Florimond de Mercy in 1716.
+There is an impression of the old city and its fortification recorded on maps from 1717 and 1720 which are located at National Széchényi Library and Institute of Military History in Budapest.

-After the Treaty of Požarevac, urban area belonged to Habsburg Banat, and was Garrison place of temporarily stationed Regiments of Imperial Army.
-In December 1764, a military commission of Viennese Hofkriegsrat registered all people and number of more or less habitable houses, and Habsburg government encouraged massive immigration of German settlers for administrative furnishing and developing new district of Military Frontier.
-In January 1794, Francis II signed the charter of borough rights of Pančevo, there is no other real evidence like a deed of City founding.
-In 1852, fortification has been slighted for urban expanding.
-In 1873, the military frontier was abolished and Pančevo included into Torontál county of Austria-Hungary.
+After the Treaty of Požarevac, the urban area belonged to the Habsburg Banat, and temporarily served as garrison of the Habsburg Imperial Army.
+In December 1764, a military commission of Viennese Hofkriegsrat registered all people and number of more or less habitable houses, and the Habsburg government encouraged massive immigration of German settlers for administrative furnishing and developing new district of Military Frontier.
+In January 1794, Francis II signed the charter of borough rights of Pančevo, there is no other real evidence like a deed of city founding.
+In 1852, the fortification was slighted for urban expanding.
+In 1873, the military frontier was abolished and Pančevo included into the Torontál county of Austria-Hungary.
 In 1902, cadastral maps of the town were recorded which are located at the National Archives of Hungary.

-After Austrian-Hungarian Armistice of Villa Giusti, region became part of provisional Torontalsko-tamiške županja and due to Treaty of Trianon finally Yugoslavian part, in 1922 structured into Belgrade oblast and since 1929 into Dunavska banovina from Kingdom of Yugoslavia.
+After the Austrian-Hungarian Armistice of Villa Giusti, the region became part of the provisional Torontalsko-tamiške županja and due to the Treaty of Trianon finally belonged to the Kingdom of Yugoslavia.
+In 1922, the region was structured into the Belgrade oblast and since 1929 into the Dunavska banovina.